-NSTEMI (non-ST segment elevation myocardial infarction) is one type of heart attack.
-It is defined as the development of heart muscle necrosis results from an acute interruption of blood supply to a part of the heart which is demonstrated by an elevation of cardiac markers (CK-MB or Troponin) in the blood and the absence of ST-segment elevation in ECG (electrocardiography).
-ST-segment is a portion of ECG, its elevation indicates full thickness damage of heart muscle.
-Absence of ST-segment elevation in NSTEMI indicates partial thickness damage of heart muscle occurs.
-Therefore, NSTEMI is less severe type of heart attack compared to STEMI (ST-segment elevation myocardial infarction) in which full thickness damage of heart muscle occurs.
+ST-segment is a portion of ECG; its elevation indicates full thickness injury of heart muscle.
+Absence of ST-segment elevation in NSTEMI is understood to involve less than full thickness (partial thickness) damage of heart muscle.
+Therefore, NSTEMI is less severe type of heart attack compared to STEMI (ST-segment elevation myocardial infarction) in which full thickness damage of heart muscle develpos.

 Major risk factors: